Iðavöllr: Attestations

 Tongs they wrought, and tools they fashioned.

-Iðavöllr is again mentioned at the end of the poem in verse 60, after the events of Ragnarök.
+Iðavǫllr is again mentioned at the end of the poem in verse 60, after the events of Ragnarǫk.
 It is once again a meeting place for the gods; however, most of them having been killed in the battle, few of the same gods return to the field.
-These survivors build a new city on Iðavöllr, starting with Gimlé:
+These survivors build a new city on Iðavǫllr, starting with Gimlé: